Dr. Mohsen “Zaker” Esteghamati

 Ph.D. student

-Shiva is a PhD student dedicated to improving the resilience of our built environment using data-driven techniques.
-His research centers on seismic resilience, specifically advancing computational tools for large-scale functional recovery assessment in multi-hazard settings with an emphasis on cascading effects.
-Motivated by a vision to create safe, resilient, and sustainable structures, he pursued his master’s in Structural Engineering at the Indian Institute of Technology (IIT) Mandi, India.
+Shiva’s research centers on seismic resilience, specifically advancing computational tools for large-scale functional recovery assessment in multi-hazard settings with an emphasis on cascading effects.
+He pursued his master’s in Structural Engineering at the Indian Institute of Technology (IIT) Mandi, India.
 He subsequently worked as a project associate at IIT Mandi.
-His research experience includes performance-based earthquake engineering, blast response of RC buildings, seismic vibration control, and rapid visual screening (RVS)-based seismic assessment of RC buildings.
+His research experience includes performance-based earthquake engineering, blast response of RC buildings, seismic vibration control, and rapid visual screening-based seismic assessment of RC buildings.
 [Personal Website]

 Parham Bakhtiari